jcostom/guides/librenms-homelab/README.md

 Got it?
 Ok, start up nginx, and you're done. `$ docker start nginx`

+LibreNMS will be found at `https://<hostname-youre-using.domain.org/`, and Portainer will be found at `https://<hostname-youre-using.domain.org/docks/`.

 ## Login, Play

 Hit `https://<hostname-youre-using.domain.org/`, login as admin/admin, and get to work.
 Obviously, you'll want to make a different admin user, and obliterate the admin/admin one.
 Unless of course, you were the forward-thinking, free-spirit type that didn't use admin/admin way back when you added a user to LibreNMS. ;-)